 "Mom!
 MOM!
 That's our number.
 They called our number, FOUR," said Kurtc.
 With that, Maritess slowly realized that her family would have a home of their own.
 She and her daughter Kurtc wept with joy.

 Four days earlier, Maritess learned from HPC that a two-bedroom Habitat for Humanity home was up for resale in Chatham.
 These homes rarely become available, and when they do, one must act fast to participate in the lottery.
 Maritess had been through this many times before.
 She had been connected with HPC for 12 years, and with HPC by her side, she learned what to do.

 Maritess is a food service worker in an elder care facility.
 Over the years, HPC has worked closely with Maritess to get the services in place that they qualified for, including fuel assistance, the holiday Adopt A Family program, and Backpack to School program.
 The family moved often, seeking more affordable rental housing while they applied for numerous homeownership opportunities.

-HPC was there for every move, every life event, as it worked to help keep this family housed.
-Maritess never gave up, nor did HPC Case Manager Maureen Linehan, who always looked for the next miracle.
+HPC was there for every move, every life event, as we worked to help keep this family housed.
+Maritess never gave up, nor did HPC Senior Case Manager Maureen Linehan, who always looked for the next miracle.
 "We did impossible things to keep this family housed," Maureen explained.

 On the day of the lottery, the family was astonished when they heard, "Will number four please stay afterwards."
 The disbelief meshed with the joy of knowing they would have a home for the holidays.
 It was overwhelming news for Kurtc and her parents.
 That evening they called Maureen to share their incredible news.
 For Maureen, moments like these are why HPC matters.
 "We're like family," she said.
 "They are part of HPC's fabric and have been for over a decade.
 This is the reason we do what we do.